Ruturaj Gaikwad: Franchise career

+Indian Premier League

 In December 2018, Ruturaj was bought by the Chennai Super Kings in the player auction for the 2019 season of the Indian Premier League (IPL).
 He made his debut for the Super Kings during the 2020 season of the IPL.
 On 2 October 2021, he scored his first IPL century, with an unbeaten 101 against the Rajasthan Royals in the 2021 season.
 In the finals, the Super Kings beat the Kolkata Knight Riders to win their fourth IPL title.
 He won the Orange Cap for scoring the most runs (635) in the 2021 season and was also awarded the Emerging Player of the Year award.
 After his performance in the 2021 season, he was retained by the Super Kings for ₹60 million ahead of the 2022 IPL auction.
 In the 2023 IPL season, he scored 590 runs across 14 matches and was amongst the top ten run scorers in the tournament.
 The team finished second in the group stage with 17 points from eight wins.
 The Super Kings beat defending champions Gujarat Titans by five wickets to win a record equaling fifth IPL title.

 On 21 March 2024, Ruturaj was appointed as the captain of the Super Kings following the decision of long-term captain M S Dhoni to step down from the role.
 He had an excellent tournament with the bat during the 2024 IPL season, finishing second on the run scoring charts with 583 runs.
 However, the Super Kings finished with 14 points from seven wins from 14 matches, and was tied with three other teams in the competition for the fourth and final play-off spot.
-However, the team was classified fifth on net run rate, and qualify for the IPL playoffs for only the third time in the history of the competition.
+However, the team was classified fifth on net run rate, and failed to qualify for the IPL playoffs for only the third time in the history of the competition.
 He played only five matches in the 2025 IPL season, before being ruled out of the tournament with an elbow injury.

+Others

 In 2023, Ruturaj was bought by Puneri Bappa in the Maharashtra Premier League T20 competition for ₹148 million.
 The franchise later named as announced him as the captain for inaugural season.

-He signed with Yorkshire for the County Championship in 2025, which also included One-Day cup stint.
+Ruturaj signed with Yorkshire for the County Championship in 2025, which also included One-Day cup stint.
 However, he later pulled out of the deal due to personal reasons.